alex-filgueira/Self-Driving-Car-Engineer---Udacity/P2-CarND_Advanced-Lane-lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-You can see the videos ![alt text][video1] and ![alt text][video2], but the results are worse, in the first the algorirthm have problems with the colors of the road, and in the second have a lot of problems, with the light, the obstacles and the shorted distance, the algorithm is optimizated for long distances.
+You can see the videos [video2] and [video3], but the results are worse, in the first the algorirthm have problems with the colors of the road, and in the second have a lot of problems, with the light, the obstacles and the shorted distance, the algorithm is optimizated for long distances.